marpple/FxTS/website/docs_md/how-to-debug.md

 [The entire code is here.](https://codesandbox.io/s/how-to-debug-t2tmb?file=/src/index.ts)

-For more information, see the [Lazy evaluation](https://fxts.dev/docs/lazy-evaluation)
+To check for lazy evaluation in FxTS, see the [Lazy evaluation](https://fxts.dev/docs/lazy-evaluation)